Quilting Tools Include Tobacco for Pouncing

 If you don't have room to set up a traditional ironing table there are alternatives.
 This lightweight portable ironing surface lays on top of a base cabinet and can be positioned close to my sewing machine.

-I have found several CHEAP ways to create Sewing Room Furniture!
+I have found several CHEAP ways to create sewing room furniture!

 Setting up a comfortable, inexpensive sewing area can make your experience either fun or frustrating.
 The key point is to make sure you keep it as inexpensive as possible as the specialized sewing equipment will consume most of the budget.